xHindge eVersion Pattern

 eVERSION SOFTWARE PATTERN

-While analyzing several modern day enterprise applications models, and with the advent of improved software tools and technologies, an enhance version of xHindge MVC pattern called eVersion Software Pattern is derived from the Model-View-Control (MVC) pattern, specifically to isolate and resolve the complexity from the modern day enterprise software components, so that relevant software components can be configured, programmed and tested independently, and then integrated with the rest of the MVC based components.
+Using the present day sofisticated software tools and technologies an enhance version of xHindge MVC pattern called eVersion Software Pattern is derived from the Model-View-Control (MVC) pattern, specifically to isolate and resolve the complexity from the modern day enterprise software components, so that relevant software components can be configured, programmed and tested independently, and then integrated with the rest of the MVC based components.

 eVersion Software Engineering Pattern is an upgraded version of the xHindge software pattern, based on the Model-View-Controller (MVC) pattern for developing enterprise level application software.